Schrade Viper 3rd Gen. OTF Assisted Opening Knife SCHOTF3BS

 Condition: Brand new

-When you are purchasing a pocket knife, you can't do better than a Schrade knife.
+When you are purchasing a folding pocket knife, you can't do better than a Schrade knife.
 Schrade Knives are timeless in style, distinctive in appearance and durable enough to span generations.
 Buy yours today and buy one to share with the next generation.
 Share your love of Schrade Knives and help your children start their own Schrade Knives collection.
-Choosing a Schrade knife, you just can't go wrong.
-No job is too big or too little for a Schrade.
-Buy your Schrade knives and Schrade survival tools from us today!
+The assisted opening is a feature that you will love.
+Always be prepared, carry a Schrade.

 Every Schrade knife purchased at MsDebsKnives comes backed with a Lifetime Warranty.